syncfusion-content/blazor-docs/blazor/datagrid/column-chooser.md

 }
 ```

-N> * The model class used in the above example is enclosed in the Model.cs file.
+> * The model class used in the above example is enclosed in the Model.cs file.

 ```csharp
 using System;